rddefauw/kubeflow-manifests/website/content/en/docs/deployment/upgrade.md

 Kubeflow does not natively offer an upgrade process.
 An in-place upgrade often works, but we recommend a blue/green upgrade process that provides a fail-back capability.
 We will leverage integration with AWS storage and database services to let us deploy a new EKS cluster with Kubeflow and connect it to the external data stores.
 We will also use an open-source tool to copy certain resources from the production EKS cluster to the new one, and use AWS Backup to snapshot the state of our external data stores.

+At this time, the upgrade process is only tested when using the RDS and S3 configuration with EFS and the Terraform deployment option.

 ## Upgrade methodology

 Using a blue/green pattern lets us deploy a new EKS cluster with a new version of kubernetes, a new version of Kubeflow, or both.
 We do need to transfer all relevant state from the old deployment to the new one.
 Once the new deployment is running, you can test it and then switch traffic if the deployment was successful.
 We recommend performing the upgrade and associated testing during a maintenance window, as both EKS clusters will be connected to the same underlying data stores.